Tataj1/Tataj1.github.io/pages/about-me.md

 about:
   name: Tahia Tajnim
   role: Junior, Electrical Engineering Major at Morgan State University
-  image: /assets/images/me.jpg
+  image: /assets/images/Tahia .jpg
   linkedin: https://www.linkedin.com/in/tahia-tajnim-a21788231/
   bio: |
-    I’m currently a junior studying Electrical Engineering at Morgan State University in Baltimore, Maryland.
-I expect to graduate in 2026.
+    I’m a junior majoring in Electrical Engineering at Morgan State University, passionate about the intersection of artificial intelligence, embedded systems, and social impact.
+My current research focuses on building AI-driven tools to improve flight delay predictions for climate-resilient air travel.

-    My work explores the intersection of hardware and intelligence—how wearable devices and embedded systems can help people better understand their health and environment.
+  As an international student, I bring a multicultural perspective and a deep sense of resilience to my work.
+I enjoy blending logic with creativity—whether it’s through coding projects, collaborative teamwork, or outreach.

-    When I’m not working on research, I enjoy mentoring younger students, playing jazz trumpet, and tinkering with Raspberry Pi projects in my free time.
+  Outside of academics, I love creating, sharing, and learning in community-focused spaces—always curious, always building.

   hobbies:
     - icon: 🎺